lemenkov/pspp/rust/doc/src/invoking/pspp-show.md

-# Inspecting data files with `pspp show`
+# Inspecting `.sav` files with `pspp show`

-The `pspp show` command reads an SPSS data file and produces a report.
+The `pspp show` command reads an SPSS "system file" or data file, which usually has a `.sav` extension, and produces a report.
 The basic syntax is:

 ```
 pspp show <MODE> <INPUT> [OUTPUT]